makyo/writing/work/claw17/disappearance.md

 Aurora lifts her head a little, a hint of a grin turning the corner of her mouth.
 "You don't know?"

 "I don't."
 I tilt my head to press my nose to hers.
 "I think that's what got me, today.
-I saw that thing on the tablet.
+I saw that thing on the news.
 About Jarred, about myself.
 About home."

-She nods, nose against nose.
+She nods, nose against nose and stifling a yawn.

 "And I just don't know why," I murmur.
 "I unwound all of that life and came here, and I think, when I saw it, I realized I don't know why I did it."